Investigating the internal structure of $X(6900)$ in the $2J/\psi$ decay channel: Abstract

 \section{Abstract}

 Assuming $X(6900)$ is a tetraquark state, the decay width of $X(6900)\to 2J/\psi$ is calculated in a covariant quark model, with the diquark-antidiquark $[cc][\bar{c}\bar{c}]$ picture.
 Two possible structures, vector-vector and axial-vector--axial-vector coupling, are investigated.
 The result indicates that the axial-vector--axial-vector coupling is consistent with the experiments.
+Additionally, as another application of the covariant quark model, the decay width of $X(6900)\to 2\eta_c$ is predicted to be $66\sim88$ keV.